garbit/cs-manager-transfer-list-scraper/README.md

 You must first login to your account on [https://cs-manager.com](https://cs-manager.com) and retrieve your cookie information.

 Once you've logged into your account you need to find your cookie information.
-To do this, open the inspector (right click page > inspect element), head over to the 'network tab' and refresh the page.
-In the new list of network events look for the first GET request and click on the row.
-Now select the 'Cookies' tab to inspect the request.
-Add the cookie values to your ```.env``` file before you run the script.
+To do this, open the inspector (```right click page > inspect element```), head over to the ```'Storage'``` tab and refresh the page.
+On the left hand side select ```Cookies``` and then select ```https://cs-manager.com```.
+Now on the right hand panel you should see the cookies that you need to use in order to scrape the site.
+Add these cookie values to your ```.env``` file before you run the script.

+Find out more about inspecting cookies [using the chrome dev tools](https://developers.google.com/web/tools/chrome-devtools/storage/cookies).

 ### Install requirements
 This tool runs using Python 3.x.
 Make sure you install the required packages before you run the script using: